 Leadership is vital to effective school improvement, including Project CRISS.
 This six to twelve-hour workshop addresses how to prepare staff for the initiative, how to support implementation, and how to sustain CRISS for the most powerful impact on student learning.
 The administrator and teacher leadership team work to create a three-year implementation plan which considers climate and culture, stakeholder involvement, resource allocation, instructional best practices, and project evaluation.

 Materials: Project CRISS: CReating Independence through Student-owned Strategies, 4e, and a workshop materials packet

-Costs include trainer honorarium, travel, and materials fees. *Keep in mind, we can offer this service online.
+Costs include trainer honorarium, travel, and materials fees.

 Administrators should attend an Introduction to Project CRISS workshop OR schedule a six hour session in addition to the six to twelve hour administrator workshop.

 Project CRISS now offers a 12-hour, ISBE-approved Administrator Academy in Illinois.

 CRISS FRAMEWORK FOR TEACHING PLAN DEVELOPMENT

 Mastery of effective teaching plan design takes practice.
 Trainer-facilitated sessions are tailored to the needs and budget of individual schools or clients, and may include CRISS Framework for Teaching and Learning review, lesson analysis, team planning time, demonstration lessons, facilitated planning time, etc. The CRISS trainer will provide models, guide questions, and other resources to support teachers through lesson design.
 The CRISS Framework for Teaching planning process incorporates backward design and ways to evaluate standards implementation.

 Costs include trainer honorarium, travel, and copy fees.
 Some optional instructional resources are available for purchase.